 - IAT sensor is faulty or loose

-- Wires around IAT sensor are damaged or loose
+- Wires around the IAT sensor are damaged or loose

 - Open circuit in IAT system